 The Toowong French Patisserie opened in June 1984.
 Online French Patisserie opened in 2006.
 Salt Village French Patisserie opened in July 2017.

 Salt Village French Patisserie was a ‘while on holiday in Kingscliff’ thought bubble that gathered momentum waiting in a coffee queue.
-The kitchen there is managed by our French Pastrychef, Eddy Pinchart and Laia Duch manages the shop.
-We are delighted that Salt Village French Patisserie becoming a favourite French pastry fix for the northern NSW community.
+The Kingscliff kitchen there is managed by our French Pastrychef, Eddy Pinchart and Laia Duch manages the shop.
+We are delighted that Salt Village French Patisserie has become a favourite French pastry fix for the northern NSW community.
 We look forward to celebrating with our local customers our fourth birthday come Bastille Day 2021.

 Our signature pastries that customers rave about and seek out are:

 - Croissant (plain, pain au chocolat and pain au raisin)

 - Ham and Neufchatel cheese croissant, served warm

 - Egg Benedict brioche* and Salmon Florentine brioche*

 - Croque Monsieur, Croque Madame and Croque Champignon